Assembly Configurations

 By default, the caret to the left of 'Configuration' is expanded (shown above to the right of the red arrow), click the caret when you are done with a section of the panel to collapse that section.

-Hover over the fields in the feature dialog to see which parameters can be configured.
-Parameters available for configuration are highlighted in yellow when you hover over them.
+Hover over the fields in the feature dialog to see which features can be configured.
+Features available for configuration are highlighted in yellow when you hover over them.

 The model should update accordingly.
 If it doesn’t, check the model for design intent and the configurations definition for accurate selection.